petteraas52-ux/Surat/README.md

 storageBucket: "YOUR_PROJECT_ID.appspot.com",
 messagingSenderId: "YOUR_SENDER_ID",
 appId: "YOUR_APP_ID"
+};

-}; 4.
-Deploying the Backend
+### 4. Deploying the Backend

 The "Create User" features will not work until the Cloud Functions are deployed to your Firebase project:

-Bash

 # Navigate to functions folder